Arlo Technologies (NYSE:ARLO) Updates Q1 2022 Earnings Guidance

-Arlo Technologies (NYSE:ARLO – Get Rating) last announced its quarterly earnings data on Tuesday, March 1st.
-The company reported $0.04 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.04) by $0.08.
-The company had revenue of $142.86 million for the quarter, compared to analysts’ expectations of $134.96 million.
-Arlo Technologies had a negative net margin of 15.83% and a negative return on equity of 51.86%.
-Arlo Technologies’s revenue was up 24.4% compared to the same quarter last year.
-During the same period in the previous year, the company posted ($0.19) EPS.
-As a group, analysts predict that Arlo Technologies will post -0.73 earnings per share for the current year.
+Arlo Technologies (NYSE:ARLO – Get Rating) last released its quarterly earnings results on Tuesday, March 1st.
+The company reported $0.04 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.04) by $0.08.
+The firm had revenue of $142.86 million for the quarter, compared to analysts’ expectations of $134.96 million.
+Arlo Technologies had a negative net margin of 12.88% and a negative return on equity of 47.08%.
+The business’s revenue was up 24.4% on a year-over-year basis.
+During the same period in the prior year, the firm earned ($0.19) EPS.
+Research analysts forecast that Arlo Technologies will post -0.55 earnings per share for the current year.

-In other news, CFO Gordon Mattingly sold 10,000 shares of the stock in a transaction that occurred on Tuesday, December 21st.
-The stock was sold at an average price of $10.00, for a total transaction of $100,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-1.60% of the stock is owned by company insiders.
+In related news, CFO Gordon Mattingly sold 10,000 shares of the stock in a transaction that occurred on Tuesday, December 21st.
+The shares were sold at an average price of $10.00, for a total transaction of $100,000.00.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
+Company insiders own 1.60% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Royal Bank of Canada boosted its position in Arlo Technologies by 148.7% during the 2nd quarter.
-Royal Bank of Canada now owns 5,574 shares of the company’s stock worth $38,000 after acquiring an additional 3,333 shares during the period.
-LPL Financial LLC increased its position in Arlo Technologies by 15.5% in the 3rd quarter.
-LPL Financial LLC now owns 14,248 shares of the company’s stock worth $91,000 after buying an additional 1,912 shares during the period.
-UBS Group AG grew its holdings in shares of Arlo Technologies by 130.8% during the 3rd quarter.
-UBS Group AG now owns 18,237 shares of the company’s stock worth $117,000 after purchasing an additional 10,334 shares in the last quarter.
-Cetera Investment Advisers acquired a new stake in shares of Arlo Technologies during the 4th quarter worth approximately $118,000.
-Finally, Squarepoint Ops LLC acquired a new stake in Arlo Technologies in the 4th quarter valued at $131,000.
-67.22% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently modified their holdings of the business.
+Barclays PLC boosted its position in Arlo Technologies by 66.2% in the fourth quarter.
+Barclays PLC now owns 110,259 shares of the company’s stock valued at $1,156,000 after buying an additional 43,933 shares in the last quarter.
+BlackRock Inc. raised its stake in shares of Arlo Technologies by 3.8% during the fourth quarter.
+BlackRock Inc. now owns 12,581,668 shares of the company’s stock valued at $131,982,000 after acquiring an additional 466,311 shares during the last quarter.
+California State Teachers Retirement System raised its stake in shares of Arlo Technologies by 4.9% during the fourth quarter.
+California State Teachers Retirement System now owns 46,050 shares of the company’s stock valued at $483,000 after acquiring an additional 2,145 shares during the last quarter.
+Thrivent Financial for Lutherans raised its stake in shares of Arlo Technologies by 2.3% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 68,603 shares of the company’s stock valued at $720,000 after acquiring an additional 1,545 shares during the last quarter.
+Finally, Legal & General Group Plc raised its stake in shares of Arlo Technologies by 6.3% during the fourth quarter.
+Legal & General Group Plc now owns 180,874 shares of the company’s stock valued at $1,898,000 after acquiring an additional 10,690 shares during the last quarter.
+Hedge funds and other institutional investors own 67.22% of the company’s stock.

 Arlo Technologies, Inc engages in the provision and development of cloud infrastructure and mobile app for smart connected devices.
 It offers wire-free smart Wi-Fi and LTE-enabled cameras, advanced baby monitors, smart security lights, and audio doorbell.
 The company was founded in January 2018 and is headquartered in Carlsbad, CA.